From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Evaluation

-The data reveal that the two dominant sources of failure are \emph{Repair Budget Exceed} and \emph{Sketch Incorrect}.
-In both Circom and Noir, these two together account for over 80\% of failures on both benchmarks. \emph{Repair Budget Exceed} often arises when the model is unable to generate any compilable program, which due to gaps in pretraining exposure to ZK-specific constructs. \emph{Sketch Incorrect}, on the other hand, point to deeper misunderstandings of the natural language description, where the task is not properly captured in the ZKSL representation.
-The less frequent categories (false accept, false reject, and mixed errors) typically stem from incorrect constraint enforcement when translating a valid sketch into a concrete circuit.
+The data reveal that the two dominant sources of failures are \ding{192} and \ding{193}.
+In both Circom and Noir, these two together account for over 70\% of failures.
+Failure \ding{192} often arises when the model is unable to generate any compilable program, which is due to gaps in pretraining exposure to ZK-specific constructs.
+Failure \ding{193}, on the other hand, reflects errors in correctly modeling the verification constraints from natural language descriptions.
+The less frequent categories (\ding{194}, \ding{195}, \ding{196}) typically stem from incorrect constraint enforcement when translating a valid sketch into a concrete circuit.
 These errors indicate local implementation mistakes rather than systemic failures of the pipeline.

-\answer{7}{In summary, \emph{Repair Budget Exceed} and \emph{Sketch Incorrect} constitute the most critical bottlenecks for robust end-to-end generation.
-The former highlights the need for more ZK-specific training data to improve raw generation capabilities, while the latter underscores the difficulty of grounding natural language descriptions in precise constraints.}
+\answer{7}{In summary, \emph{Repair Budget Exceed} and \emph{Sketched Constraint Incorrect} constitute the most critical bottlenecks.
+The former highlights the need for more ZK-specific training data to improve raw generation capabilities, while the latter underscores the difficulty of grounding natural language descriptions in precise verification constraints.}